percona/pmm-doc/docs/using/backup_mongo.md

       `$ export PBM_REPLSET_REMAPPING="rsX=rsA,rsY=rsB"`
       or
       `$ pbm restore <timestamp> --replset-remapping="rsX=rsA,rsY=rsB`
-    3. Make sure that Percona Backup for MongoDB configuration in the new environment points to the remote storage defined for the original environment, including the authentication credentials if it is an object store. <br>
+    3. Make sure that Percona Backup for MongoDB configuration in the new environment points to the remote storage defined for the original environment, including the authentication credentials if it is an object store. <br/>
     The easiest way to configure is create a config file (e.g. pbm_config.yaml).<br>
-    You can either copy the config from the source host or create a new one. <br>
+    You can either copy the config from the source host or create a new one. <br/>
     Redirect config output from existing environment:
-    `pbm config >> pbm_config.yaml`. <br>
+    `pbm config >> pbm_config.yaml`. <br/>
-    then copy the resulting file to the new environment. <br>
+    then copy the resulting file to the new environment. <br/>
-      Example config file content for AWS S3 compatible storage, where prefix is an artifact name from the PMM **All Backups** page
+      Example config file content for AWS S3 compatible storage, where prefix is an artifact name from the PMM **All Backups** page.
         ```yaml
           storage:
             type: s3